Israa-Essam/DataCo-SMART-SUPPLY-CHAIN-FOR-BIG-DATA-ANALYSIS/README.md

 Standard Class:
 The largest number of orders are shipped in this mode 59.8%.
 Therefore it needs more effort to fulfill on time as 38% are late.
+(Under each Market --- > choose the regions and countries that resulted highest late percentage, and try to improve the service in this area for better performance)

 # 💰 DATACO Customer Profitability / Discount Adjustment Dashboard